fclin1/CSC573/p1/README.md

 - From Peer B, use command `2` (LOOKUP) to find RFC 123
 - From Peer B, use command `4` (GET) to download RFC 123 from Peer A
 - Vice versa with Peer A downloading RFC 2345 from Peer B

+**Once Finished:**
+1. End peer A and peer B using the built-in program command to quit (type `6` and hit enter).
+2. End server by using `Ctrl-C` to terminate the listening loop.
+3. Run `make clean` to reset the state of the files and folders.

 ### Available Makefile Targets